By Jennifer Paine

 Attorney, Cordell & Cordell

-Jennifer M. Paine is an Associate Attorney in the Michigan offices of Cordell & Cordell.
+Jennifer M. Paine is an Associate Attorney in the Detroit, Michigan office of Cordell & Cordell.
 She is licensed to practice in Michigan, and has been admitted pro hac vice in Illinois, Ohio, and the United States Court of Federal Claims.

 Ms. Paine received her BA in English and Mathematics from Albion College and graduated Summa Cum Laude.
 She received her Juris Doctorate from MSU College of Law and graduated Summa Cum Laude.